Sourdough Pumpkin Scones

 • Laminate the dough for flaky scones

-Click the links below for my favorite tool recommendations.
+Click the links below for my recommended tools.

 Tools needed for sourdough pumpkin scones including a bench scraper, sheet pan with parchment paper, spatula, and a pastry brush.